deeftah/octopus-drone/wp-content/plugins/schema/readme.txt

 Post detailed information about the issue in the [support forum](https://wordpress.org/support/plugin/schema) and we will work to fix it.

+= Is there any Documentation for this plugin? =

+Indeed, detailed information about the plugin can be found on the [documentation section](https://schema.press/docs/) on our website.

+= Are you going to add support for new schema.org types in the future? =

+Nope!
+The Schema plugin is meant to add markup to a basic WordPress installation, including those types (mostly Article, BlogPosting) which needs to be supported on a fresh install.

+Other schema.org types shall be added via [documentation section](https://schema.press/downloads/), or a custom code.

+= Is there a way to add a new schema.org type? =

+Luckily… Yes!
+Schema plugin has a filter which can be used to [add support for new schema.org types](https://schema.press/docs/adding-support-new-schema-org-types/).

 = Knowledge Graph is not showing? =

 The plugin meant to validate markup in Google Structured Data Testing Tool, we don’t have control over the actual display of Knowledge Graph.